Arkansas Cooperative Extension Social Media

 - Creating a name for your account (we recommend UAEXBooneCoFCS for example).
 Using UAEX in the name promotes the UAEX domain and branding online.

-- Using proven sources as posts when sharing information.
+- Using proven, research-based sources as posts when sharing information.

 - Updating your page daily or at minimum, twice per week.